Fitness & Resting Heart Rate Chart - Comments

-I'm 16 and I'm the average height for a 14 year old (so fairly small for a 16 year old), I'm pretty much very inactive because I have a cyst in my knee which stops me from participating in most exercise as it hurts me quite a lot.
+I'm 16 and I'm the average height for a 14 year old (so fairly small for a 16 year old), I'm pretty much very inactive because I have a cyst in my knee which stops me from participating in most activities as it hurts me quite a lot.
 I'm technically underweight for my bmi but only a tiny bit.
 However, my resting pulse rate is 95!
 Should I be worried?
 I am a diagnosed sufferer of anxiety and I take Zoloft (sertraline) for it, could this explain it?
+Thanks! -M

 - David Anderton (2015)

 I'm an active 71 year old and cycle between 50 and 100 miles

 per week (racing bike) over hilly terrain.
 I'm also doing walks of 2x6 milers per week.
 My BP is 115/80 and HR of 90 at rest.
 The HR at rest is becoming a concern and I am speaking to my GP about it.
 Are there any others age 70s out there having a similar experience?
 If so could I here from regarding the outcome.
 I have no breathlessness, pain or discomfort.
 Some believe that cyclist have higher HR than normal??
 However Atrial Fibrillation is on my mind.
 In anticipation thank you for any of your comments.